 Our primary objective is to deliver higher returns, lower carbon, and superior shareholder value in any business environment.
 Chevron's strategic and business planning processes bring together the Company's views on long-term energy market fundamentals to guide decision making by executives and to facilitate oversight by the Board of Directors.
 The world's energy demands are greater now than at any time in human history.
-Most published outlooks conclude that fossil fuels will remain an important part of the energy system over the coming decades, and that the energy mix will include increasingly lower-carbon sources.
-As part of our strategic planning process, we use proprietary models to forecast demand, energy mix, supply, commodity pricing, and carbon prices-all of which include assumptions about future policy, such as those that may be implemented in support of the Paris Agreement's goal of "holding the increase in the global average temperature to well below 2° C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5° C above pre-industrial levels."
+Chevron has a long and celebrated history of producing oil, gas, and other products that enable human progress, which it proudly continues today, as it pursues the energy future.
+Most published outlooks conclude that fossil fuels will remain an important part of the energy system for years to come, and that the energy mix will include increasingly lower carbon sources.
+As part of our strategic planning process, we use models and internal analysis to forecast demand, energy mix, supply, commodity pricing, and carbon prices-all of which include assumptions about future policy, such as those that may be implemented in support of the Paris Agreement's goal of "holding the increase in the global average temperature to well below 2° C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5° C above pre-industrial levels."

-In 2020, more than 60 percent of our total Scope 1 and Scope 2 equity greenhouse gas (GHG) emissions were in regions with existing or developing carbon-pricing policies.1 In this environment, and into a future likely to include additional lower-carbon policies, we seek to find solutions that are good for society and good for investors.
+In 2020, more than 60 percent of our total Scope 1 and 2 equity greenhouse gas (GHG) emissions (i.e., participating share of emissions both from facilities that Chevron operates and from our nonoperated joint ventures) were in regions with existing or developing carbon-pricing policies.\ In this environment, and into a future likely to include additional lower carbon policies, we seek to find solutions that are good for society and good for investors.

-We use carbon prices and derived carbon costs in business planning, investment decisions, impairment reviews, reserves calculations, and assessment of carbon-reduction opportunities.
-We believe that our portfolio is resilient and that our asset mix enables us to be flexible in response to potential changes in supply and demand, even in lower-carbon scenarios like the International Energy Agency's Sustainable Development Scenario or under higher-emissions scenarios like the Intergovernmental Panel on Climate Change's Representative Concentration Pathway 8.5 to model the potential upper bound of physical risks.
+We use carbon prices and derived carbon costs in business planning, investment decisions, impairment reviews, reserves calculations, and assessment of carbon-reduction and new energy opportunities.
+We believe that our asset mix and actions in new energies enable us to be flexible in response to potential changes in supply and demand, even in lower carbon scenarios like the International Energy Agency's (IEA) Net Zero by 2050 (NZE 2050) scenario or under higher-emissions scenarios like the Intergovernmental Panel on Climate Change AR5 Representative Concentration Pathway 8.5 that models a hypothetical upper bound of physical risks.
+We believe the likelihood of either scenario is remote and do not rely on either scenario in our current business planning.

-success in a lower-carbon future
+success in a lower carbon future